audioxide/data/data/posts/20211215-articles-our-10-favourite-singles-of-2021.md

   - wolf alice
   - black midi
   - year end lists
-featuredimage: article-images/favourite-singles-2020.jpg
+featuredimage: article-images/favourite-singles-2021.jpg
-featuredimageAlt: Screenshot of the music video for "Me In 20 Years" by Moses Sumney
+featuredimageAlt: Promotional image of St. Vincent showing her on an old TV set in the street
 title: Our 10 favourite singles of 2021
 author:
   - rachael-davis